Quintoneee/azure-network-protocols/README.md

   <img src="https://i.imgur.com/gLuHcWN.jpeg" height="80%" width="80%" alt="Inbound rule"/>
 </p>
 <p>
-  In the picture above we are going to deny the traffic for icmp by going to the network security group and change the rule to deny.
-For the port, source, and destination theres no specific one so we will put any.
-When this is finish, in powershell the ping will look different in the command line and the traffic will look different in wireshark.
+  In the picture above, we are going to deny the traffic for ICMP by going to the network security group and changing the rule to deny.
+For the port, source, and destination, there's no specific one, so we will put any.
+When this is finished, in PowerShell, the ping will look different in the command line, and the traffic will look different in Wireshark.
 </p>
 <br />